Who Are We?

 Volunteer with us

-Are you interested in learning more about social and environmental justice using an intersectional lens?
-Want to connect with Queen’s and Kingston’s network of activists, change-makers and organisers?
+Are you interested in learning more about and doing social and environmental justice work?
+Want to make connections with folks passionate about meaningful change-making?

 Become a Working group